adamtow/limitkit/docs/index.md

 ## Application Interface

-When LimitKit is launched with no parameters,
+When LimitKit is launched with no parameters, it displays a